 This stop is purely to get Google Maps to send you the way I think you’d enjoy the most.
 All you are doing here is driving down Chestnut Street where you’ll pass coffee shops, restaurants, bars and all kinds of specialty shops.
 If you need a break, a drink in the backyard area of the Tipsy Pig, or sit at the window inside the Horse Shoe Bar, etc. You can come back here another time for a movie at one of the two movie theaters, or bar hop to your hearts content with locals and tourists alike.

 Speaking of bar hopping, this leg of just a few short blocks takes you past “The Triangle”.
 3 bars on 4 corners on Fillmore St at Greenwich St. For the older crowd stick with the Balboa.
-Younger at City Tavern, and depending on the time East Side West will usually be one or the other.
+Younger at City Tavern (now called a “Mexican Kitchen and Cocktail Bar” called Sabrosa), and depending on the time East Side West will usually be one or the other.
 Each serves food too, and since they are bar-restaurants your kids are allowed.
 But again, this is a driving tour where you stop when you choose, and we’re heading along yet another commercial shopping district next where you’ll find more of the same.
 That’s Union Street, where you’ll be turning left.

 Next Stop: Union St & Gough St, San Francisco, CA